AlephVault/alephnames-core/README.md

 # alephnames-core
-Core contracts of aleph names
+Core contracts of aleph names, developed and deployed with Truffle